top of page

 Ryan’s academic interests are as all-encompassing as his performance resume.
 His research on Hozier’s use of religious imagery earned him the 2024 URI Writing Award in the Graduate Scholarly/Research division.
 He hopes to publish and present his research exploring the challenges faced by directors of small and limited-instrumentation wind bands at the local, regional, and national levels.
 His other future research interests include the role of student leadership on the success of high school music programs and the role of imposter syndrome in collegiate and post-graduate musicians.

 Ryan earned a Bachelor of Arts degree in piano performance and mathematics from Providence College in 2018, studying piano under Dr. Sang Woo Kang, voice under David Harper and Amanda Santo, and conducting under Dr. Eric Melley.
 He also completed his secondary education teaching certificate in mathematics through Providence College in 2020, and maintains his licensure in Rhode Island.
-He is currently pursuing a Master of Music degree in Instrumental Conducting at the University of Rhode Island, studying under Dr. Brian Cardany and Dr. Luis Víquez.
+He recently completed a Master of Music degree in Instrumental Conducting at the University of Rhode Island in 2026, studying under Dr. Brian Cardany and Dr. Luis Víquez.
 In his spare time, Ryan enjoys watching hockey, playing trivia, and eating his way around the Ocean State.